red-jade/exa/README.md

 - `MIX_BUILD` shell environment variable
   e.g. `$ export MIX_BUILD=local`
 - fallback default to `tag`

-Each `mix.exs` file calls the `mix exa` task with the build scope, and a list of library names (atoms), containing a subset of exa libraries and some of the default support libraries.

 The current set of default support libraries is:
 - `dialyxir` typechecking